10 Aug Neurosurgery Awareness Month: Honoring Neurosurgeons Who Make the Profession

 Education and Training

-The education and training to become a neurosurgeon includes the completion of:
+The education and training to become a neurosurgeon include the completion of:

 • Four years of pre-medical education at a college or university